 Figure 2.
 Application of liquid Cutrine to a pond to kill algae.

-For further information and publications on pond management in Pennsylvania visit our Penn State Extension Water Quality website or contact your local Penn State Extension office.
+For further information and publications on pond management in Pennsylvania visit the Penn State Extension website or contact your local Penn State Extension office.

 Prepared by Bryan Swistock, extension associate, Mark Hartle, fisheries biologist, Pennsylvania Fish and Boat Commission, and Andrew Curtis, environmental manager, The H&K Group, Skippack, PA.